We may earn money or products from the companies mentioned in this post.

 This May, I took myself to Ireland.
 I have been longing to go there for years.
 The beautiful countryside and the friendly locals seemed so appealing.

-As I planned my trip, I wasn’t sure if I would be able to stay fit by running.
+As I planned my trip, I wasn’t sure if I would be able to incorporate body fitness into my days.
+I wanted to keep running.
 My itinerary was jam packed with sightseeing tours.
-However, I was always able to use the “down time” in our schedule before our next activity.
+However, I was always able to use the “down time” in our schedule for my activity.

 While others took naps, I ventured out on my own to explore the verdant country side.
 I only had time to run between 3 and 5 miles every day, but that was enough for me to relax and stay fit.

-These short invigorating runs, helped me counteract the jet lag and I had more energy afterwards.
+These short invigorating runs, helped me counteract the jet lag and I had more energy afterwards then the nappers. 🙂

 Each run was a new adventure.
 In Killarney, I ran down one street and found a horse race track right beneath the mountains.
 The track has been around for 80 years and hosts the iconic show, the Celtic Steps.